ai-forever/fusion_brain_aij2021/readme_en.md

 ## Description

 Participants are given the task to recognize a handwritten text in the picture.
 The model input is an image with handwritten text.
-The model output should be a text line corresponding to the image content (in this case - the line “resulted from that”):
+The model output should be a text line corresponding to the image content (in this case - the line “последовал”):

 ![image](https://dsworks.s3pd01.sbercloud.ru/aij2021/misc/htr_posledoval.png)